suzeeparker/FRDocs_dev01-suzee/Setup/purposes/pfr0306_Setup-Website-SSL-Ubuntu.md

 </div><div style="margin-top:35px">&nbsp;</div>
 <!-- ------------------------------------------------------------------------- -->

-## Purpose for 2.6 Setup for creating a simple website with SSL
+## Purpose for 2.6 Setup for creating a Test website with SSL

 <!-- ------------------------------------------------------------------------- -->